-Without a doubt, cloud services have saved us a lot of time and effort.
-We can back up essential files on the cloud and access them whenever we want.
+Cloud services have saved us time and effort.
+We can back up essential files online and access them whenever we want.
 However, backing up the full operating system is typically not possible with cloud services such as Gdrive, OneDrive, etc.

 Furthermore, an operating system with a large number of apps can be larger than 100GB in size.
 How about a Linux server?
 A production server regularly stores, updates, moves and deletes files.

 When administering a server, the administrator must be prepared for any calamity, such as a server crash that may destroy data, inadvertently deleting vital configuration files, or, in the worst-case scenario, the server being hacked.

 Uploading system files to the server will take time, and the administrator will need to sign up for a subscription plan with enough storage for the backup.

 Google Drive, Gdrive, Dropbox, and other similar services are not intended to be used for systematically keeping backups.
 Even if you successfully package your operating system and upload it to the server, manually restoring that backup would be difficult.

-In this article, I’ll go over the best Linux backup software for PCs and servers.
+In this article, I’ll discuss the best Linux backup software for PCs and servers.

 If your server is compromised due to a zero-day vulnerability or human error, ensure you have working backups ready to be restored to a new or the same server.
 Hackers frequently do not prioritize erasing your server; instead, they infect it with malicious code in order to constantly monitor it, attack other servers, and steal as much data as possible.

 Best Linux Backup Software for desktops and servers

 Users can operate their PCs graphically using Linux desktops or workstations.
 There is some useful Linux backup software if you have a desktop computer.
-I’ve compiled a list of a few of these applications because they are simple to install and use while providing the maximum number of functions that a typical user wants.
+I’ve compiled a list of some of these applications.
+This is because they are simple to install and use while providing the maximum number of functions a typical user wants.